cabol/nebulex_redis_adapter/README.md

 # Nebulex adapter for Redis

-This adapter is implemented by means of [Redix](https://github.com/whatyouhide/redix), a Redis driver for Elixir.
+This adapter is implemented using [Redix](https://github.com/whatyouhide/redix), a Redis driver for Elixir.

 This adapter supports multiple connection pools against different Redis nodes in a cluster.
-This feature enables resiliency, be able to survive in case any node(s) gets unreachable.
+This feature enables resiliency and also be able to survive in case any node(s) gets unreachable.

 ## Installation